 If you do more of what works and less of what doesn’t, your business will grow.
 If you focus your efforts and attention on those who already need what you have to offer, your customer base will expand and so will your income.
-If you are transparent and sincere with your audience in a way that makes them feel connected to you and your message, they will carry you to success.
+If you are transparent and sincere with your audience in a way that makes them feel connected to you and your message, they will support your efforts to become a successful entrepreneur.

-Are you building your dream on proven growth strategies?
+As an entrepreneur, are you building on proven growth strategies?

 Have you allowed busy work to get in the way of success?